 HEART DISEASE AND COVID-19 IS A DANGEROUS MIX

 There’s a lot we don’t know about COVID-19.
 But what we do know is that older people and those with heart disease (who also are likely older) have a much higher risk if they get COVID-19.
-If a patient has severe heart disease and gets infected with COVID 19, they are more likely to get very sick and possibly die from it.
+If a patient has severe heart disease and gets infected with COVID 19, they are more likely to suffer from severe consequences.

 That’s all the more reason to ensure that all people with heart conditions get the care they need to optimize their health.
 And, at the same time, it is critically important that these individuals do not get hospitalized at this time when they do not absolutely need to be.